-Monitoring the Fulfilment of Permit Conditions; Repealing a Permit
+Monitoring the Performance of Permit Conditions; Repealing a Permit

-Article 33 - Monitoring the fulfilment of permit conditions
+Article 33 - Monitoring the performance of permit conditions

-- 1. A permit issuer shall control the permit holder with regard to fulfilment of the permit conditions.
+1. A permit issuer shall monitor the permit holder with regard to performance of the permit conditions.
 A permit issuer may carry out monitoring unless the task falls within the competence of another administrative body under legislation.
-In the cases provided for by law, a permit issuer may also monitor fulfilment of the requirements defined in other normative acts and may apply liabilities under this Law for violating those requirements. - 2.
-A permit issuer shall carry out monitoring only by random inspection of fulfilment of the permit conditions. - 3.
-A permit issuer shall monitor fulfilment of the permit conditions only by inspecting the permit conditions.
-A permit issuer may not examine or require submission of the factual circumstances that are not directly related to fulfilment of the permit conditions by a permit holder. - 4.
-The decision of a permit issuer to carry out random inspection shall be an administrative act.
-When performing random inspection, the permit issuer shall present the administrative act to a permit holder. - 5.
-Based on the decision of a permit issuer, representatives of other administrative body may also take part in random inspection. - 6.
-Upon completing random inspection, a permit issuer shall prepare a respective inspection report that shall be entered into the register maintained by the permit issuer for that purpose. - 7.
-A permit issuer may monitor fulfilment of the permit conditions only once during a calendar year unless otherwise provided for by law. - 8.
-The second and seventh paragraphs of this article shall not apply to the cases provided for in Articles 26^2 and 26^3 of this Law. - 9.
-In the cases defined in Articles 26^2 and 26^3 of this Law, the permit conditions shall be monitored under the legislation of Georgia.
+In the cases provided for by law, a permit issuer may also monitor performance of the requirements defined in other normative acts and may apply liabilities under this Law for violating those requirements.

+2. A permit issuer shall carry out monitoring only by random inspection of performance of the permit conditions.

+3. A permit issuer shall monitor performance of the permit conditions only by inspecting the permit conditions.
+A permit issuer may not examine or require submission of factual circumstances that are not directly related to performance of the permit conditions by a permit holder.

+4. The decision of a permit issuer to carry out a random inspection shall be an administrative act.
+When performing a random inspection, the permit issuer shall present the administrative act to a permit holder.

+5. Based on the decision of a permit issuer, representatives of other administrative bodies may also take part in a random inspection.

+6. Upon completing a random inspection, a permit issuer shall prepare a respective inspection report that shall be entered into the register maintained by the permit issuer for that purpose.

+7. A permit issuer may monitor performance of the permit conditions only once during a calendar year unless otherwise provided for by law.

+8. The second and seventh paragraphs of this article shall not apply to the cases provided in Articles $26^2$ and $26^3$ of this Law.

+9. In the cases defined in Articles $26^2$ and $26^3$ of this Law, the permit conditions shall be monitored under the legislation of Georgia.